particle-iot/docs/src/content/scaling/quick-start-guide/device-communication.md

 In order to conserve cellular data, Particle Cloud DTLS connections can be resumed.
 This allows a device to reconnect to the cloud using less than 200 bytes of data (vs. up to 5K of data for a full handshake).

 Using CoAP over DTLS with session resume allows the cloud connection to be resumed very efficiently, unlike some other protocols like MQTT over TLS/SSL that require a full 5K TLS handshake on reconnection.
+This includes every wake from sleep mode as an MQTT session cannot be maintained while in sleep mode, unlike DTLS.

 ## Built-in communication primitives